pojntfx/uni-supply-chain-paper/docs/body.md

 ## The SolarWinds Attack

-On 13 December 2020, FireEye, a US-based cybersecurity company, detected a large supply chain attack directed at customers of SolarWinds using their Orion monitoring and management solution.
-The actors of the attack, which are now presumed to be of Russian origin, were able to gain access to data of several high-profile private and public institutions.
-While the attack was detected and made public by late 2020, it has been active since at least Spring 2020, resulting in widespread lateral movement and data theft.

-The backdoor was built into a digitally signed component of the Orion platform (`SolarWinds.Orion.Core.BusinessLayer.dll`) which communicates with external servers using HTTP.
+In the case of the SolarWinds attack, the backdoor was built into a digitally signed component of the Orion platform (`SolarWinds.Orion.Core.BusinessLayer.dll`) which communicates with external servers using HTTP.
 After an initial dormant period of up to two weeks, the malicious component was able to receive commands such as transferring and executing files, profiling a system, disabling services and issuing reboots from command and control infrastructure.
 Traffic was obfuscated as by masquerading as telemetry communications similar in structure to the Orion Improvement Program.
 In addition to these obfuscation methods, the malware is sandbox-aware to evade detection by antivirus tools and increase the effort required to do forensics.

 In order to deliver the malware to users of SolarWinds Orion, the supply chain was attacked.
 The attackers were able to compromise SolarWinds' keys and digitally sign a trojanized version of a Windows Installer Patch file, which was distributed using the existing update infrastructure and, after the update process, loaded by the host process.
 Signature checks did not fail due to the key compromise.
 Attacks were then able to connect to command and control infrastructure by resolving a subdomain's CNAME record.